CodingAvenue/codestop-course-php-oop/content/Visibility/Visibility.facts.md

 Visibility keywords are defined as the following:

- - `public` sets the accessibility of a property and a method of a class everywhere.
+ - `public` sets the accessibility of a property or method of a class everywhere.

- - `private` sets the accessibility of a property and a method only within a class itself.
+ - `private` sets the accessibility of a property or method only within a class itself.

- - `protected` sets the accessibility of a property and a method only within a class itself and its child or parent classes.
+ - `protected` sets the accessibility of a property or method only within a class itself and its child or parent classes.

 Class properties and methods can be declared as `public`, `private`, and `protected`.
 Declaring a method without a visibility keyword is defined as `public`.